Blue Moon (Child novel): Plot summary

-Reacher, Abigail, and Shevick find Maria at a pawn shop, and bring her home just as Gregory's men show up.
-Abby and Shevick trick them into leaving, and Reacher captures two of Gregory's men for questioning, only to kill them when they resist.
-Needing a new place to hide, Abby takes Reacher to stay with her friends, musicians Frank and Joe, and when Reacher manages to steal phones from both a Ukrainian and an Albanian soldier, Joe enlists a retired Cold War field officer, Guy Vantrescu, to help them translate the various text messages on the phones.
+Reacher, Abigail, and Aaron find Maria at a pawn shop, and bring her home just as Gregory's men show up.
+Abby and Aaron trick them into leaving, and Reacher captures two of Gregory's men for questioning, only to kill them when they resist.
+Needing a new place to hide, Abby takes Reacher to stay with her friends, musicians Frank Barton and Joe Hogan, and when Reacher manages to steal phones from both a Ukrainian and an Albanian soldier, Joe enlists a retired Cold War US Army officer, Guy Vantresca, to help them translate the various text messages on the phones.
 The group eventually deduces that Trulenko is working with the Ukrainians to run a fake news content farm for the Russian government within the borders of the United States, ensuring that it cannot be blocked by American authorities.

-The Albanians finally locate Reacher after he accidentally leaves one of their stolen cars unsecured while delivering food to Shevick; he and Abby are brought to Dino's office just as an argument breaks out between Dino and his underboss Jetmir, who Dino accuses of plotting against him.
-Jetmir shoots his boss dead and is subsequently killed by another Albanian; the mobsters start firing on each other and Reacher uses the chaos to free himself and kill all of the remaining Albanians before setting fire to their headquarters.
-Gregory, fearing that he'll be next, tries to kidnap Maria but fails; an enraged Reacher then locates his office, guns down his men, and kills Gregory by dropping a heavy bookcase on him, breaking his neck.
+The Albanians finally locate Reacher after he accidentally leaves one of their stolen cars unsecured while delivering food to the Shevicks.
+He and Abby are brought to Dino's office just as an argument breaks out between Dino and his underboss Jetmir, whom Dino accuses of plotting against him.
+Jetmir shoots his boss dead and is subsequently killed by another Albanian.
+The mobsters start firing at each other and Reacher uses the chaos to free himself and kill all of the remaining Albanians before setting fire to their headquarters.
+Gregory, fearing that he'll be next, tries to kidnap Maria but fails.
+An enraged Reacher then locates his office, guns down his men, and kills Gregory by pushing a heavy bookcase over on him, breaking his neck.

-Vantrescu is able to pinpoint the exact location of Trulenko's farm - the middle floors of a large office building downtown.
-Reacher, Abby, Frank, Joe, and Vantrescu pose as maintenance workers and access the building, slowly working their way through all of the security measures and killing several guards until they finally locate Trulenko.
-Reacher forces him at gunpoint to transfer all of his money, as well as Gregory's, into Shevick's personal account before shooting him dead and tipping off a Washington Post reporter about the farm's existence to ensure that it will be shut down and hide everyone's involvement.
+Guided by Reacher's guess as to where it might be, Vantresca is able to pinpoint the exact location of Trulenko's farm - the middle floors of a large office building downtown.
+Reacher, Abby, Barton, Hogan, and Vantresca pose as maintenance workers and access the building, slowly working their way through all of the security measures and killing several guards until they finally locate Trulenko.
+Reacher forces him at gunpoint to transfer all of his money, as well as Gregory's, into Aaron Shevick's personal account before shooting him dead and tipping off a Washington Post reporter about the farm's existence to ensure that it will be shut down and hide everyone's involvement.